adobe/aem-guides-wknd/ui.tests/README.md

 ### xvfb setup

 >When running several Cypress instances in parallel, the spawning of multiple X11 servers at once can cause problems for some of them.
-In this case, you can separately start a single X11 server and pass the server's address to each Cypress instance using DISPLAY variable.
+In this case, you can separately start a single X11 server and pass the server's address to each Cypress instance using the DISPLAY environment variable.

-The setup described in [the documentation](https://docs.cypress.io/guides/continuous-integration/introduction#In-Docker) is implemented in `run.sh` as is used as entrypoint to the container.
+The setup described in [the documentation](https://docs.cypress.io/guides/continuous-integration/introduction#In-Docker) is implemented in `run.sh`,  used as the _entrypoint_ to the container.

 ## Execute test module